snapcrafters/sommelier-core/README.md

 # Sommelier Core Scripts

+> WARNING: sommelier-core is not stable at the moment, it might break backwards compatibility.
+Use at your own risk!

 This repository contains scripts to help you put a Windows application in a snap.
 The goal is to create a single `sommelier` script which can be used by every snapped Wine application.
 Is this script not working for your application?
 Please let me know!
 Contributions are welcome!

 Features: